microsoft/code-with-engineering-playbook/docs/continuous-delivery/recipes/terraform/save-output-to-variable-group.md

 ## Solution

-One suggested solution is to store outputted values in a [variable group](https://learn.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=yaml).
+One suggested solution is to store outputted values in the Library with a [Variable Group](https://learn.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=yaml).
 Variable groups is a convenient way store values you might want to be passed into a YAML pipeline.
+In addition, all assets defined in the Library share a common security model.
+You can control who can define new items in a library, and who can use an existing item.

 For this purpose, we are using the following commands: